StaviRare/Root3D/README.md

-# 3D Engine Foundation
+# Engine Foundation 3D

 ## Description
     This project is a basic foundation for a 3D engine.
-    Please note that it's just the beginning, and many features are yet to be added.
+	Please note that the development is active, and the project is primarily for learning and exploration.
-    The foundation is designed as a starting point for customization and extension.
+	The base provided here is intended to kickstart further customization and development.
-    You can build upon it, add missing components, and tailor it to your specific needs.
+	Users are encouraged to expand on it, integrate additional elements, and adapt it to their unique requirements.
-    Compatibility: 32-bit Windows platform with Visual Studio 2019.
+    Compatibility: 32-bit Windows in debug mode using Visual Studio 2019.

 ## Usage
     1. Open the solution file (`BasicEngine.sln`) in Visual Studio 2019.